Red Flags: Are You Being Emotionally Manipulated?

 11. Gaslighting.
 Gaslighting involves causing the manipulation victim to doubt their own understanding of reality.
 For example, an abusive person might deny that the abuse happened, telling the victim there’s something wrong with their memory.

 12. Recruiting others to help with manipulation.
-For example, an abusive parent might ask family members to remind a child how much the parent has sacrificed for the child.
+For example, an abusive parent might ask family members or loved ones to remind a child how much the parent has sacrificed for the child.
 The social pressure may convince the child to stop complaining about abusive behavior.

-A manipulative person may combine these tactics or alternate between them depending on the context.
+A manipulative person may combine these forms of emotional manipulation or alternate between them depending on the context.

 • Poor communication skills.
 Some people may be uncomfortable with direct communication.
 Others may have grown up in houses where manipulative communication was the norm.